YasaswiS/BooleansCalendar/README.md

 - I built three different types of data for this Sorts Lab.
 I used Integers, Strings, & toStrings.
 Click [here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/java/com/booleans/calendar/FRQ/Aditya/SortsLab/Sort.java#L69-L110) to see the code for each type of data.
 - I used the three different types of sorts, including Insertion Sort, Bubble Sort, & Selection Sort.
 Click [here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/java/com/booleans/calendar/FRQ/Aditya/SortsLab/Sort.java#L7-L67) to see the code for the three different types of sorts.
 - I described how each type of sort works, included the "O(n) Time Complexity", & labeled the "Best Case Scenario" & the "Worst Case Scenario".
 Click [here](https://github.com/AdityaS1426/BooleansCalendar/blob/master/src/main/resources/templates/labs/Aditya/AdityaSorts.html#L53-L77) to see the code for this requirement.
+- The ticket for my Sorts Lab can be found by clicking [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1).
+It's under the "Completed" section of the Scrum Board.
+It should be at the very bottom.

 ------------------------------------------------------ Week 3 ------------------------------------------------------